Sayrarh/Web3Dashboard/README.md

 Supported browsers include Chrome, Firefox and Brave.

 ### User Interface
+To check your assets, perform the following:
-Once you are in the WebDashbaord, You will see a field to "Enter your wallet address" and select the network to track your assets.
-Enter your wallet address, select preferred network from the dropdown list and click on the search icon at the top right hand side of the User Interface.
+Once in the Web3Dashboard, you will notice a field to "Enter your wallet address" and select the network to track your assets.
+Enter your wallet address, select your preferred network from the dropdown menu, and then click the search icon in the upper right corner of the user interface.

-The "Assets" section of the dashboard will load right away after selecting the appropriate button on the dashboard's left side.
-You can then toggle to the "DAO" section, the NFT session, and back.
+After clicking the appropriate button on the dashboard's left side, the "Assets" section will load immediately.
+You can then navigate to the "DAO" session, the NFT session, and back.

 #### Key Features
-“Assets” section display the assets you own based the network you have selected. <br>
+<b>Assets section:</b> Displays the assets you own based on the wallet address, selected network, and view your transaction history.<br>
-“DAO” section only holds transaction analytics <br>
-"NFT" section contains
+<b>DAO section:</b> Displays data from different DAOs used for analysis.<br>
+<b>NFT section:</b> (Coming Soon) Displays all the NFTs and address holds.

 ### Supported Networks